 Papusas

-Papusas are the one Honduran (kind of) food that I know I will continue to eat after I leave Honduras.
+Papusas are the one Honduran food that I know I will continue to eat after we leave Honduras.
 They are pretty plain, which is probably why I like them so much.
 The first time I decided I would make them, Maria stood in the kitchen watching me, without saying a word.
 After about 40 minutes of me trying to get the darn cheese into the ball of masa like the recipe said, she told me I was doing it all wrong.
 I gladly accepted her help.
 She took over and 20 minutes later we all had stacks of yummy papusas on our plates.
 Since hers always come out much prettier than mine, she agreed to model how to make them for me.

 To make papusas you will need: